 Overseeing strategy is a core board function.
 Company strategy lays the foundation for how the company allocates resources, structures operations, and measures success.
 When well executed, the right strategy creates significant shareholder value.
-In order for a director to effectively contribute to strategy discussions, he or she must dedicate sufficient effort, have the right information, ask the right questions, evaluate the efficacy and team buy-in, and be willing to challenge the assumptions underlying management’s thinking.
+In order for a director to effectively contribute to strategy discussions, he or she must dedicate sufficient effort, have the right information, and ask the right questions.
+Directors should also evaluate the efficacy of establishing the strategy as well as team buy-in and be willing to challenge the assumptions underlying management’s thinking.

-In our 2012 survey, we identified several leading practices that boards use to oversee their company’s strategy.
-Then we asked directors which ones have been adopted by their boards.
-Here are some of the survey results that should help directors evaluate the effectiveness of their own approach:
+There are several leading practices that boards use to oversee their company’s strategy.
+We asked directors in 2012 which ones have been adopted by their boards.
+Here are some of the survey results that should help directors evaluate the effectiveness of their own approach3:

 “Directors should insist that time is made for meaningful strategy discussions.
 Those discussions work best when directors bring their combined perspectives and experience to collaborate with management in exploring opportunities, push management to stretch in expanding products and geographic reaches, and help management navigate the pitfalls ever present in forging new paths."

 Learn what PwC has to say about Strategy and Growth:

 1PwC’s 2013 Annual Corporate Directors Survey, Strategy and risk management.